Todd Glickman: Awards and certifications

 Glickman has been honored with several awards over the course of his career.
 He was elected a Fellow of the American Meteorological Society (AMS) in 1995, and received the Society's "Special Award" for his work as Managing Editor of the Glossary of Meteorology, second edition, in 2000.
 He was awarded the AMS's Seal of Approval for Radio Weathercasting in 1979, and its new Certified Broadcast Meteorologist designation in 2005.
 He has served on and chaired a number of AMS Committees, including the Board of Broadcast Meteorology, Board of Aviation Meteorology, Board of Continuing Education, and Board of Private Sector Meteorology.
 He serves as the Chair of the AMS Board of Broadcast Meteorology Certification Appeals Committee, and on the Society's Commission on Weather and Climate Enterprise Steering Committee.

 Other interests

 Glickman engages in a number of community volunteer activities.
 Since 1979, he has been an on-air host of the WGBH-TV "Channel 2 Auction", the Boston-area Public Broadcasting Service (PBS) public television station annual pledge drive.
 Since 1988, he has been an officer and docent at the Seashore Trolley Museum of Kennebunkport, ME, most recently serving as an Instructor for the Museum's operating fleet of streetcars, rapid transit vehicles, and historic buses.
 He has also served as an officer and trustee of the Technology Broadcasting Corporation (and its predecessor the WTBS Foundation, Inc.), the licensee of MIT's radio station WMBR since 1981.

+As of 2025, Glickman is retired -- WCBS radio shut down in August 2024, and he retired from the staff at MIT.
+Currently he is serving pro-bono as corporate Secretary of the American Meteorological Society as well as continuing to volunteer at the Seashore Trolley Museum as its Chief Instructor, trustee of WMBR Radio, and on the board of directors of the Market Street Railway in San Francisco.